SQL Scripting

 Condition handling

-SQL Scripting supports condition handlers, which are used to intercept and process exceptions to EXIT processing of the SQL script.
+SQL Scripting supports condition handlers, which are used to intercept and process exceptions to either EXIT the compound statement or CONTINUE execution.

 Condition handlers can be defined to handle three distinct classes of conditions: